ash-jc-allen/laravel-config-validator/README.md

 php artisan make:config-validation app
 ```

-Running the above command would create a file in ``` config/validation/app.php ``` ready for you to start adding your config
+Running the above command would create a file in ``` config-validation/app.php ``` ready for you to start adding your config
 validation.

 #### Ruleset Location

 To validate your application's config, you need to define the validation rules first.
 You can do this by placing them inside
-files in a ``` config/validation ``` folder with names that match the config file you're validating.
+files in a ``` config-validation ``` folder with names that match the config file you're validating.
 As an example, to
-validate the ``` config/app.php ``` config file, you would create a new file at ``` config/validation/app.php ``` that
+validate the ``` config/app.php ``` config file, you would create a new file at ``` config-validation/app.php ``` that
 would hold the rules.

 #### Adding Rules to a Ruleset

-Once you have your ruleset file created in the ``` config/validation ``` folder, you can start adding your validation
+Once you have your ruleset file created in the ``` config-validation ``` folder, you can start adding your validation
 rules.

 Under the hood, Laravel Config Validator uses the built-in ``` Validator ``` class, so it should seem pretty familiar
 to work with.
 To check out the available Laravel validation rules that can be used, [click here](https://laravel.com/docs/8.x/validation#available-validation-rules).

 As an example, we might want to add a config validation rule to ensure that the ``` driver ``` field in the ``` app/mail.php ```
 file is a supported field.
-To do this, we could create a file at ``` config/validation/mail.php ``` with the following:
+To do this, we could create a file at ``` config-validation/mail.php ``` with the following:

 ```php
 <?php